MattyHale/webify-any-thing/README.md

 # Earth Observation Data Infrastructure (EODI) Standard

-This repository contains a fully static implementation of the Earth Observation Data Infrastructure (EODI) standard site.
+This repository contains a fully static implementation of the Earth Observation Data Infrastructure (EODI) standard site that powers [https://eodatainfrastructure.com](https://eodatainfrastructure.com).
 The React/Vite build chain and all framework-specific dependencies have been removed, leaving a lightweight HTML, CSS, and JavaScript experience that can be hosted on any static file server.

 ## Project Structure